 Get there early because the place fills up fast.
 Seats in the front are auditorium style, but still offer drink service.
 I prefer to find a seat at the bar and settle in to make nice with one of the bartenders adeptly dashing out spirits and wine.

 The four o’clock show on Saturday afternoon kicked off our tour de Jazz.
-Get ready to get your afternoon started coming in hot, because the format is Jam Session.
+Get ready to get your afternoon started coming in hot because the format is Jam Session.
 This is no sleepy afternoon tea affair.
-The featured band keeps things moving along with several sets that sometimes slow down a bit, but for the most part keep the pace lively.
+The featured band keeps things moving along with several sets that sometimes slow down a bit, but for the most part, keep the pace lively.
 As things get underway, you’ll see musicians from young, budding teenage talent to seasoned players queueing up to get their chance to either jump in with the band or take center stage during breaks in the sets.
 There’s no telling which instruments you might see appear.
-The unpredictable and loose format make for a roaring good time.
+The unpredictable and loose format makes for a roaring good time.

 183 W 10th St, New York, NY 10014

-Around six thirty make your way just around the corner to this Prohibition Era hole in wall, this one slightly less known.
+Around six-thirty make your way just around the corner to this Prohibition Era hole in the wall, this one slightly less known.
 Sure, the show starts at six and you’ll likely miss the end of the set at Smalls, but there’s no cover so it’s worth it.
 And given that this intimate, slightly shabby little hideaway isn’t normally as packed, chances are good you can arrive a little late and still score a table with a good view.
 We got there at 6:45 and within 15 minutes I had a saxophone gleaming in the light only a few feet in front of my face.

 The early show features a musician or small group that changes frequently so be sure to check the schedule before you go.
 The quartet we saw on this particular Saturday had an incredible, upbeat vibe that kept us tumbling forward through our marathon, but on a recent visit we were treated to the velvety sounds of a soulful vocalist.
 Whatever the lineup you won’t leave disappointed.
 The 55 Bar is one of those gritty, cozy New York jazz club experiences that feel timeless.
 You get the feeling that you’re part of something special; that you’ve been let in on a secret.